 Classes of Share Capital:

-As per section 43 of the Indian Companies Act, 2013 prescribes that share Capital of a company broadly can be of two classes or kinds: –
+Section 43 of the Indian Companies Act, 2013 prescribes that the Share Capital of a company broadly can be of two classes or kinds: –

 Equity Share Capital:

 The shares capital which are carrying voting rights, rights to dividends, and ownership known as Equity shares.
 The Equity share has all rights on the balance of profit after payment of interest and preference dividend.
 The dividend of the equity shareholders is paid after the payment of dividends to Preference shares.